Element84/filmdrop-k8s-tf-modules/README.md

 The local development environment includes resources for aggregating and visualizing logs and metrics.
 More information is available [here](./modules/monitoring/README.md).

+### STAC-FastAPI

+The local development environment includes a module for deploying STAC-FastAPI, which provides an API that exposes a STAC catalog that is persisted in a backend Postgres database with its component STAC Collections and Items.
+More information is available [here](./modules/stac-fastapi/README.md).

+You can configure whether or not STAC-FastAPI is included in deployment by setting the `deploy_stacfastapi` flag in the [inputs](./inputs.tf) file.

 ## Re-creating your local environment

 Depending on which tool you use to run Kubernetes, it is possible that you will need to re-create your